webmeshproj/webmesh-vdi/doc/crds.md

 ### LoginRequest

-LoginRequest represents a request for a session token
+LoginRequest represents a request for a session token.
+Different auth providers may not always need this request, and can instead redirect /api/login as needed.
+All the auth provider needs to do in the end is return a JWT token that contains a fulfilled VDIUser.

 <table>
 <thead>